 OVERVIEW: The Kimberly-Clark Foundation is broadly drawn to problems and regions of the world that present the most acute need.

-IP TAKE: The Kimberly-Clark Foundation tends to direct much of its global health funding to large international organizations, which leaves less opportunities for small organizations.
+IP TAKE: The Kimberly-Clark Foundation tends to direct much of its global health funding to large international organizations, which leaves fewer opportunities for small organizations.

-PROFILE: Since the 1950s, the Kimberly-Clark Foundation has been a quiet contributor of global health efforts.
+PROFILE: Since the 1950s, the Kimberly-Clark Foundation has been a quiet contributor to global health efforts.
 The philanthropic arm of Kimberly-Clark, a multinational personal care corporation, the foundation offers support in the form of grants, in-kind donations, and employee volunteer time.
-It does not have key health priorities, and does not impose geographic restrictions on its grantmaking.
-Rather, Kimberly-Clark supports projects in developing countries that have acute need.
-For instance, Kimberly-Clark delivered medical supplies to rural areas of Latin America, and has supported malaria education and treatment in Kenya.
+It does not have key health priorities and does not impose geographic restrictions on its grantmaking.
+Rather, Kimberly-Clark supports projects in developing countries that have an acute need.
+For instance, Kimberly-Clark delivered medical supplies to rural areas of Latin America and has supported malaria education and treatment in Kenya.

 While the Kimberly-Clark does not accept unsolicited letters of inquiry, grantseekers should contact the foundation if they believe their organization's work strongly aligns with the foundation’s grantmaking goals.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)